-- A timestamp, which must be formatted like “2019-06-20 16:00:00-04:00” (the offset is required and it must include a colon and two digits for the hour and two digits for the minute.
-The space is required between the date and the time)
+- The timezone offset is required, and it must include a colon, two digits for the hour, and two digits for the minute.
+The space is required between the date and the time.

 Ensure that each member of your audience has a locale or timezone associated with him or her in the audience data